thatsOven/opal-lang/README.md

 ﻿![](https://cdn.discordapp.com/attachments/724718756713988187/814628164256137266/unknown.png)thanks to aphitorite for the beautiful logo!

 # opal
-opal is a transcompiled programming language based on Python.
+opal is a transcompiled programming language based on Python and Cython.

 NOTE: due to how the compiler works, it might not detect some syntax errors, especially in expressions.
 # Compiler usage